 Zoom Video Webinar allows you to broadcast a Zoom meeting to up to 3,000 view-only attendees, depending on the size of your webinar license.
 Webinar licenses are offered at capacities of 1,000 and 3,000 participants.
 As the host or a panelist, you can share your screen, video, and audio in a webinar and attendees can use the chat and/or Q&A features to interact with the host and panelists.

 For any outlying questions regarding Webinars, please see Zoom’s Webinar Page.

 For more on Large Meetings please see our Large Meeting Page.

 Requesting a Webinar License

-For a Webinar license, you can request the add-on through the IT Services Catalog.
+To add a Webinar license to your account, you can request the add-on through the IT Services Catalog.

-To cancel a webinar add-on or change a cost center, please see the Management Portal.
+To cancel a webinar add-on or change a cost center, please visit the Zoom Resource Management Portal.

 Host Controls & Participant Management in a Webinar

 There are multiple roles available for a webinar: host, co-host, panelist, and attendee.
 The role that you have in the webinar will be designated by the host.